Kootenay Economic Region Workforce Insights

 Employment, Unemployment, and Participation Rate

-The Participation Rate decreased by 4.8 percentage points year-over-year.
+The Participation Rate increased by 1.3 percentage points year-over-year.

 Loading...